micmejia/bible-dump/AMPC/Galatians/Gal 1.md

-Paul, an apostle--[special messenger appointed and commissioned and sent out] not from [any body of] men nor by _or_ through [^a]any man, but by _and_ through Jesus Christ (the Messiah) and God the Father, Who raised Him from among the dead--
+Paul, an apostle--[special messenger appointed and commissioned and sent out] not from [any body of] men nor by _or_ through any man, but by _and_ through Jesus Christ (the Messiah) and God the Father, Who raised Him from among the dead--